WHAT IS INFRARED HEAT?

-Far infrared is the form of infrared best adapted to provide comfort heating for humans.
-Infrared radiation forms part of the electromagnetic spectrum, encompassing a range of radiation waves with different wavelengths and frequency levels.
+Far infrared is the form of infrared best adapted to provide comfort heating.
+Infrared forms part of the electromagnetic spectrum, encompassing a range of radiation waves with different wavelengths and frequency levels.
 At the near or shortwave end of the infrared spectrum you'll find higher frequency waves with short wavelengths.
-These waves have high transmission – which means they penetrate further into an object's surface – but low absorption – meaning that heat is less easily absorbed into the core of the object.
+These waves have high transmission which means they penetrate further into an object's surface.
+However, they also have low absorption, so the heat is less easily absorbed into the core of the object.
 In practice, this means that near infrared heaters provide a strong level of heat at surface level but struggle to warm people at a deep level.
 Quartz heaters and tungsten lamps are examples of products that use near infrared and give off a bright light when in operation.
 Near infrared provides a useful source of on-demand heat in outdoor locations, but is not a suitable long term permanent heating strategy.

 The further you move along the infrared spectrum, you'll find lower frequency waves with longer wavelengths, which have lower transmission but are more easily absorbed.
 Far infrared is the optimal form of infrared for comfort heating as its gentle, low transmission waves are easily absorbed by skin tissue and are quickly transported around the body, providing lasting comfortable warmth.
 This makes it the most efficient form of infrared because it uses less power to heat more effectively.
 It's used in incubators for babies because it provides that perfect balance of gentle yet thoroughgoing heat.